konateq/openncp-openehr/README.md

 > Replace `<iso2_country_code>` with the ISO 3166-1 alpha-2 country code of the country and `<tomcat_node_a_base_url>`
 > with the base URL of the `tomcat_node_a` service.

-For local testing, start WireMock using the `compose.yml` file in this repository:
+For local testing, start WireMock using the `compose.yml` file located in this repository:

 ```shell
 docker compose up